saxanws/corinth-code-challenge/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ####Facts
-- Although there are a lot of library that I normally use for UI Like `Material-ui`, `React Boostrap`, `TailWind`, and `Semantic UI`, I decided to scss to have a better control of the ui and practicing.
+- Although there are a lot of library that I normally use for UI Like `Material-ui`, `React Boostrap`, `TailWind`, `Semantic UI`, I decided to scss to have a better control of the ui and practicing.